adunkman/dunkman.me/_posts/2013-10-31-next-desk-terra.md

 ---
-layout: article
+layout: blog
 title: "Review: The NextDesk Terra"
+summary: A review of my purchasing experience of the NextDesk Terra, a motorized stand/sit desk with a bamboo surface.
-category: articles
+category: blog
+redirect_from:
+  - /articles/next-desk-terra.html
 ---

-<div class="aside"><strong>Update:</strong> I have (finally) received a refund for the part returned.
-More information at the end of this post.</div>
+<aside><strong>Update:</strong> I have (finally) received a refund for the part returned.
+More information at the end of this post.</aside>

 At my last office, I was blessed with a stand/sit desk (specifically, an [Anthro Elevate Wrap](http://www.anthro.com/families/elevate/elevate-wrap)).
 Being able to choose standing as an option when that "I-need-a-stretch" feeling comes on is a luxury — a luxury that I didn’t expect to take so seriously.
 After leaving that office (I now work from home), I started searching around for a stand/sit desk of my own.